dailystudio/dspublic/DevBricks/README.md

 	private boolean mMarried;
 }
 ```
-And we want each people will be stored as one record in database, like this:
+We want each people will be stored as one record in database, like this:

 ID   | Name    | Age  | Weight | Height | Married
 :--- | :-------| :--: | :--:   | :--:   | :--: